AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/marketo.md

 ### Gather required credentials

-In order to access your [!DNL Marketo] account on [!DNL Platform], you must provide the following values:
+In order to access your [!DNL Marketo] account on Platform, you must provide the following values:

 | Credential | Description |
 | ---------- | ----------- |